ARTS ANALYSIS - 2018/9

 Formative assessment and feedback

-Students will receive feedback on their analytical skills through classroom discussions of performances that have been attended by the group, as well as discussions of the varying merits of critical reviews that the group will read; writing workshops in the latter stages of the semester will provide students with formative feedback for the summative assessment (the portfolio).
+Students will also receive feedback on their analytical skills through classroom discussions of performances and other cultural products that have been attended by the group, as well as discussions of the varying merits of critical reviews that the group will read.

 - Facilitate students' exposure to and attendance at a variety of performances